-Our technology makes it possible to remove the contamination of an important source an thus improve the air quality in the surrounding area.
-Thanks to this innovative technology, we improve city air both on a small and large scale.
-This creates a healthier environment for living, working and recreation.
+Our technology makes it possible to remove pollution from an important source and thus improve the air quality in the surrounding area.
+Thanks to our innovative solution, city air is made healthier on both a small and large scale for living, working and recreation.

 Air quality in urban areas

-Within the urban area there are many applications for the ENS technology.
-The systems of ENS can be integrated into existing buildings or infrastructure, such as tunnels parking garages, public buildings and public transport stations, but also when stand-alone objects are placed on the street side (bus stops, street furniture), or on squares and in parks, such as the Smog Free Tower (in collaboration with Studio Roosegaarde).
-The effect will be greatest locally, but as a result of air displacement by wind, the effect will also be noticeable in the environment.
+Within the urban area there are many applications for ENS technology.
+The ENS systems can be integrated into existing buildings or infrastructure, such as tunnels parking garages, public buildings and stations for public transport, but also if stand-alone objects are placed on the street side (bus stops, street furniture), or on squares and in parks, such as the Smog Free Tower (in collaboration with Studio Roosegaarde).
+The effect will be greatest locally, but due to air displacement due to wind, the effect will also be noticeable in the environment.

-Measurements and effect research
+Measurements and impact assessment